-Principal Investigator - Professor of Child and Adolescent Psychiatry.
+Principal Investigator - Helen Minnis, Professor of Child and Adolescent Psychiatry.
 I spent time working as an Orphanage Doctor in Guatemala in the 1990s and this stimulated an interest in the effects of early maltreatment on children's development, which has remained my research focus.
 My research training was in Epidemiology at the London School of Hygiene and Tropical Medicine, and my PhD was in Child Psychiatry at the Institute of Psychiatry.
-I have investigated maltreatment-specific disorders as regards prevalence, behavioural genetics and interventions and I am currently interested in why some malteated children develop psychiatric disorders and other do not.
+I have investigated maltreatment-specific disorders as regards prevalence, behavioural genetics and interventions and I am currently interested in why some maltreated children develop psychiatric disorders and other do not.
 I am a Patron of Scottish Attachment In Action.

 Dr Dennis Ougrin, Consultant in Child and Adolescent Psychiatry, South London and Maudsley NHS Foundation Trust, and a Visiting Lecturer at the Institute of Psychiatry.
 I lead a programme of information exchange between the UK and Ukraine and organise annual conferences on psychiatric services' development in Ukraine.
 My professional interests include prevention of Borderline Personality Disorder and effective interventions for self-harm.
 I am the Chief Investigator of a randomised controlled trial of Supported Discharge Service versus Treatment as Usual in adolescents admitted for in-patient care.
 I am a mental health theme editor of London Journal of General Practice and an Honorary Research and Audit Consultant at NHS Brent.